gmaynez/debugssy/GETTING_STARTED.md

-# Getting Started with Debugsy
+# Getting Started with Debugssy

-This guide will help you get up and running with the Debugsy VS Code extension.
+This guide will help you get up and running with the Debugssy VS Code extension.

 ## Development Setup